Jake Hager: Mixed martial arts career

-Bellator MMA (2017–2023)

-On November 13, 2017, Hager announced that he had signed to fight for Bellator MMA as part of their heavyweight division.

-On December 3, 2018, it was announced that Hager would be making his debut against J.W.
-Kiser at Bellator 214.
-Hager won the fight via submission at 2:09 of the first round.
+On November 13, 2017, Hager announced that he had signed to fight for Bellator MMA as part of its heavyweight division.
+He debuted at Bellator 214 on January 26, 2019, defeating J.W.
+Kiser via submission at 2:09 of the first round.

 In Hager's second fight with the promotion, he faced T.J.
 Jones on May 11, 2019, at Bellator 221.
 He again won the fight via an arm-triangle choke in the first round.
 Controversy arose as Hager held on to the choke for several seconds after Jones had tapped.
 This caused referee Mike Beltran to pull Hager off of Jones amid boos.

 For his third fight with the promotion, Hager faced Anthony Garrett at Bellator 231 on October 25, 2019.
 The bout ended in a no contest early into the first round after Hager landed two unintentional groin strikes to Garrett, the latter one rendering Garrett unable to continue.

 Hager faced Brandon Calton at Bellator 250 on October 29, 2020.
 He won the bout via split decision.

 Hager retired from MMA in September 2023.

+Slap fighting career

+On March 2, 2026, it was announced that Hager had signed with Power Slap and would be competing at the April 17, 2026 event.
+He won his debut match against Devin 'Big Jinxx' Jenkins by KO in the third round.

+On July 10, 2026, Hager was knocked out by Amanpreet Singh in the third round of the Power Slap 21 card in Las Vegas.

+On September 17, 2026, Hager faced Johnny Magna at Power Slap 23 and lost the bout via doctor stoppage in the second round due to an eye injury.
+After the bout, Hager began bleeding from his left eye and later underwent emergency surgery.